+A leadership coach such as Leets Consortium can have an immediate and lasting effect on your bottom line.
 Many clients have asked for guidance in crafting communications that effectively share their company stance on racial justice.
 I admit to some degree of discomfort with that ask.
 Why?
 My longstanding passion for racial justice is hard to cast aside, and it strongly flavors my personal perspective.
 Also, as a white woman of European lineage, leading a community as they navigate the racial divide feels awkward because I’m a tad ill-equipped in this arena.
 So what do we do next as business owners?
 I’m not sure, because I’m still figuring that out for myself.
 I regret that I don’t have all the answers, but these are the things I’m asking them to consider as they navigate the current crisis.

 TAKING A STAND WITH CONVICTION + AUTHENTICITY